KelyanDev/Homelab/README.md

 ### Services

+>[!TIP]
-If you want more informations / documentations about any of these services, please refer to the [Apps](https://github.com/KelyanDev/Homelab/blob/main/apps/README.md) section
+> If you want more informations / documentations about any of these services, please refer to the [Apps](https://github.com/KelyanDev/Homelab/blob/main/apps/README.md) section
+> I'll try to do my own deployment scripts in a near future

 #### Metrics & Monitoring
 Regarding the different aspects of data and metrics management, I played around and started using **InfluxDB2** as my metric collector, as well as **Grafana** to pull these metrics and showcases them in a nice dashboard.